 If you have a Sixth Form, check that your Programmes of Study (e.g.A Level English Literature 2yr) and Programme Instances (e.g. A Level English Literature 2yr, 2019 - 2021) have migrated.
 Check that students are enrolled into the correct programme instances.

 Because of the flexibility with these fields in other MIS systems, you'll need to check how they have been migrated.
-You may wish to update them in your previous system to ensure it's easy to manage these when your final site is released.
+You may wish to update them in your previous system.
 You can see more information here: Migrated Dietary requirements, Medical Conditions, Events and Notes

 What if data has migrated incorrectly or not at all?